South Carolina Legislature

 (b) number of students by grade level who successfully complete the camps;

-(e) total expenditure made on operating the camps by source of funds to include in-kind donations; and
+(e) total expenditures to operate the camps to include source of funds and in-kind donations;

-(9) provide an annual report to the General Assembly regarding the implementation of the South Carolina Read to Succeed Act and the State and the district's progress toward ensuring that at least ninety-five percent of all students are reading at grade level.
+(8) providing an annual report to the General Assembly regarding the implementation of the South Carolina Read to Succeed Act to include the state's and district's progress toward ensuring at least ninety-five percent of all students are reading at grade level.

-(A)(1) The department, with approval by the State Board of Education, shall develop, implement, evaluate, and continuously refine a comprehensive state plan to improve reading achievement in public schools.
-The State Reading Proficiency Plan must be approved by the board by February 1, 2015, and must include, but not be limited to, sections addressing the following components:
+(A)(1) The department, with approval by the board, shall develop, implement, evaluate, and continuously refine a comprehensive state plan to improve reading achievement in public schools.
+The State Reading Proficiency Plan must be approved by the board annually, and must include, but not be limited to, sections addressing the following components:

 (a) reading process;